madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 <img width="468" height="508" alt="image" src="https://github.com/user-attachments/assets/6e8cf2b2-876d-451f-8e95-7dbea792f300" />

 ### relatedness 🙂‍↕️
-this would explain it all!
+we have a high level of relatedness!
 0.5 = an exact clone or identical twins.
 Here we have a value of 0.498 between RMB_56 and RMB_57.
 I think it's highly likely this was the same individual sampled twice.
 Manta rays usually have just 1 offspring at a time, and the chances of monozygotic twins are super low.
+HOWEVER the one super weird thing here is that the sampling sheet says 56 is a Female and 57 is a Male.

 <img width="2013" height="1596" alt="image" src="https://github.com/user-attachments/assets/20e7cccd-55a7-4187-b24e-39e65efafc27" />